 As I’ve been saying since the introduction of the 10 Primal Blueprint Laws over a decade ago, it’s not about the calories but about the movement and the genetic signaling that movement prompts.
 The Myth of Exercise concept aligns with my longtime assertion that 80% of your body composition success is dependent on your diet—specifically, minimizing the wildly excessive insulin production that happens from a grain-based, high carbohydrate diet and prevents you from burning stored body fat.

 Armed with the insight to no workout is too short, and any kind of movement delivers a health and fitness benefit, you can elevate microworkouts to the forefront of your fitness plan.
-Reject the all or nothing mentality that causes you to fail with fitness commitments because you get too busy with work and life.
+Reject the all-or-nothing mentality that causes you to fail with fitness commitments because you get too busy with work and life.
 We all have time for a set or two or three of deep squats during the workday or during leisure time.

 Look for opportunities over the course of every day to put your body under some kind of brief resistance load.
-Even if you only work hard for one minute (or less) at a time but are relatively faithful incorporating these “micro” opportunities into your daily routine, the cumulative effect will still be incredible.
+Even if you only work hard for one minute (or less) at a time but are relatively faithful about incorporating these “micro” opportunities into your daily routine, the cumulative effect will still be incredible.

-Word of Caution: Going from a prolonged inactive state to a performing a heavy lift carries an obvious risk factor.
-Truth be told, I generally precede my random sets of pull-ups, deadlifts or even cords by a minute of walking, a few dynamic stretches, or some specific warm-up moves like doing a set with a much lighter weight, followed by a “real” set with a respectable weight.
+Word of Caution: Going from a prolonged inactive state to performing a heavy lift carries an obvious risk factor.
+Truth be told, I generally precede my random sets of pull-ups, deadlifts, or even cords by a minute of walking, a few dynamic stretches, or some specific warm-up moves like doing a set with a much lighter weight, followed by a “real” set with a respectable weight.
 It’s not a lot of time or effort, but it’s a good habit to add the resistance after you’ve been up and doing something for a few minutes (e.g. taking out the garbage, bringing in groceries, finishing an indoor/outdoor chore).

 Beyond that, also realize that when you make micro-workouts a daily habit, you’ll discover that you’re much more adaptable to brief explosive efforts without a long warm-up.
 You’ll be able to pop up from your work desk to hustle down a flight of stairs at work without hearing the creaks and cracks that are so familiar, especially to aging jocks.
 My longtime writing partner Brad Kearns (our next book will be a comprehensive education and action plan on the topics of longevity—due out in December) swears that his brief morning flexibility/mobility routine.
 He says it’s transformed his recovery from sprint workouts.
-No more next-day stiffness and soreness and occasional minor injuries—just because he spends 12 minutes every morning working on drills specific to sprinting that challenge the glutes, hamstrings and core.
+No more next-day stiffness and soreness and occasional minor injuries—just because he spends 12 minutes every morning working on drills specific to sprinting that challenge the glutes, hamstrings, and core.

 Dr. Art DeVany, Ph.D., author of The New Evolution Diet and one of my earliest and greatest inspirations for Primal-inspired health practices, says that the lion never has to stretch before a workout, and we shouldn’t have to either.
 No, our modern creakiness can be attributed to overtraining patterns (in the case of morning issues) or extended stillness without a movement break when you get up and hobble during the day.
 Our ancestors most certainly had to run for their lives with zero warning on a routine basis.
 It’s a good Primal skill to have still.

 Micro workouts are also applicable to cardiovascular fitness.
 A few minutes here and a few minutes there have a similar cumulative effect.
-Dr. Phil Maffetone explains that any stimulation of the aerobic system, even really low intensity stuff that a hard-core athlete might not choose to count as an official workout, helps improve your cardiovascular health and fitness.
+Dr. Phil Maffetone explains that any stimulation of the aerobic system, even really low-intensity stuff that a hard-core athlete might not choose to count as an official workout, helps improve your cardiovascular health and fitness.
 There’s really no lower limit to the aerobic exercise zone.

 Anytime you get up from a chair and walk, you’re getting an aerobic benefit.
 A couple minutes recruiting major muscle groups with Stretch Cordz confers a new advantage.
 A cruise ship analogy works well here.
 When the floating city is out on the open ocean, cruising at 20 knots en route to the next port, all twelve turbine engines are cranking at full throttle.
 When it’s cruising in the harbor at two knots in preparation for docking, only a couple turbines are operating at half power.
-However, the two turbines operating at half speed in the harbor are still being “trained” to perform when they’re called up on in the open ocean.
+However, the two turbines operating at half speed in the harbor are still being “trained” to perform when they’re called upon in the open ocean.
 Note: I’ve revised my position on this concept over the years as research filled in the picture.
 Early on, I used to designate an aerobic zone of 55-75% of maximum heart rate.
 I’m not saying abandon time in that range, but know that anything outside of it also counts for something, and that should be good news.

 If you so much as jump up from your desk, scramble down the stairs and out to your vehicle, then return with a few floors of ascent and back to your desk—total time five minutes and eight seconds.
 You’ll be turbocharging fat burning, increasing oxygen delivery and blood circulation to the brain, and flooding the bloodstream with neurotransmitters that elevate mood and improve cognitive focus.
 Similarly, anytime you haul off a set of pushups or squats, you’re making a meaningful contribution to your fitness and longevity.